CellProfiler/CellProfiler-Analyst/docs/source/0_introduction.rst

 * **Normalization Tool** creates a new datatable with normalized and feature-selected columns.

 The CellProfiler project is based at the Broad Institute Imaging Platform.
-It was started by `Anne E. Carpenter <http://www.broadinstitute.org/~anne/>`_ and `Thouis (Ray) Jones <http://vcg.seas.harvard.edu/people/thouis-ray-jones>`_ in the laboratories of David M. Sabatini and Polina Golland at the Whitehead Institute for Biomedical Research and MIT's CSAIL. `David Dao <http://daviddao.de>`_ currently leads the development of CellProfiler Analyst.
-CellProfiler Analyst is tested on MacOS 10.10 and 10.11, Windows 7 and 10, and to a lesser extent Linux.
+It was started by `Anne E. Carpenter <http://www.broadinstitute.org/~anne/>`_ and `Thouis (Ray) Jones <http://vcg.seas.harvard.edu/people/thouis-ray-jones>`_ in the laboratories of David M. Sabatini and Polina Golland at the Whitehead Institute for Biomedical Research and MIT's CSAIL.
+CellProfiler Analyst is tested on MacOS 10.15, 11.2, Windows 7 and 10, and to a lesser extent Linux.
 Running the software from Linux currently requires use of the source code, which is beyond the scope of this document.

 CellProfiler Analyst is distributed under the BSD-3 Clause (see LICENSE.txt).